diyaradj/Data-analysis-projects/Analysis of COVID-19 data.md

 GROUP BY c.iso_code;
 ```
 ##### Results
-There are observations with code: "OWID_KOS".
+There are observations with code: "OWID_KOS" which is iso_code for the Republic of Kosovo.
+For other observations iso_code consists of three characters.
-Next, I remove text in brackets in countries' name.
+Next, I examine countries' names and remove text in brackets that is not needed for this analysis.
 > ###### Query
 ```
 SELECT r.location,